 3. Start Your Container

-In order to use your containers in docker, you’ll need to start them first.
-The docker start command lets you do this very quickly, as shown in the next example.
+To use your containers in docker, you’ll need to start them first.
+The docker start command lets you do this quickly, as shown in the next example.

 $ docker start CONTAINER_ID